richmahn/en_tn/2ti/front/intro.md

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "2 Timothy" or "Second Timothy."
-They may instead prefer to choose a clearer title, such as "Paul's Second Letter to Timothy" or "The Second Letter to Timothy."
+Or they may choose a clearer title, such as "Paul's Second Letter to Timothy" or "The Second Letter to Timothy."
 (See: [[rc://en/ta/man/translate/translate-names]])

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What is the soldier imagery in 2 Timothy? ####

 As Paul waited in prison, knowing he would die soon, he often spoke of himself as a soldier of Jesus Christ.
 Soldiers answer to their leaders.
 In the same way, Christians answer to Jesus.
-As "soldiers" of Christ, believers are to obey his commands, even if they should die as a result.
+As "soldiers" of Christ, believers are to obey his commands, even if they die as a result.

 #### What does it mean that God inspired Scripture? ####

 God is the true author of Scripture.
 He inspired the human authors who wrote the books.
-That means he in some way caused the people to write what they did.
+That means God in some way caused the people to write what they wrote.
 This is why it is also referred to as God's word.
 This implies several things about the Bible.
 First, the Bible is free from error and can be trusted.
 Second, we can rely on God to protect the scripture from those who want to distort it or destroy it.
 Third, God's word should be translated into all the world's languages.

 ## Part 3: Important Translation Issues ##